AstrolabeProject/vos/README.md

   > docker stack rm vos
 ```
 The VO Server containers should stop within a minute or so.
 This can be monitored with the Docker commands given (above) in the Startup section.

+## Connecting Firefly

+### Loading images from the local disk

+After opening the Firefly viewer in a browser, you can load one of the images from your local image directory as follows:

+ 1. Click the `Images` button on the top button bar to bring up the `Images Search` window.
+ 2. Select `URL` in the `Select Image Source` box.
+ 3. Enter the *file URL* for one of the images in your local image directory.
+Precede the actual filename with `file:///external/`.
+For example: `file:///external/goods_s_F356W_2018_08_30.fits`
+ 4. Click the `Search` button at the bottom of the `Images Search` window.
+ 5. The image should load in about 10-15 seconds.

+### Load the JWST Catalog from the VO Server

+To search the JWST catalog in the local VO Server:

+ 1. Click the Catalogs button on the top button bar to bring up the catalogs window.
+ 2. Select the `VO Catalog` tab at the top of the catalogs window.
+ 3. Enter coordinates (no names) for the search, such as `53.16 -27.78`
+ 4. Select a search radius and units, such as `4 arcseconds`
+ 5. Enter the `Cone Search URL` for the local VO Server, which is `http://vos:8080/dals/scs-jcat`
+ 6. Click the `Search` button at the bottom of the catalogs window.
+ 7. The results from the catalog search should open and display next to the previously loaded image.

 ## License